-- c.
+c.
 English Language Proficiency.
-(ESEA section 1111(c)(4)(A)(ii)) - Describe the long-term goals for English learners for increases in the percentage of such students making progress in achieving English language proficiency, as measured by the statewide English language proficiency assessment including: (i) baseline data; (ii) the State- determined timeline for such students to achieve English language proficiency; and (iii) how the long-term goals are ambitious. - 2.
+(ESEA section 1111(c)(4)(A)(ii))

+1. Describe the long-term goals for English learners for increases in the percentage of such students making progress in achieving English language proficiency, as measured by the statewide English language proficiency assessment including: (i) baseline data; (ii) the State- determined timeline for such students to achieve English language proficiency; and (iii) how the long-term goals are ambitious.

 Long-term goals were established based on a grade level analysis of the 2016 rates for reclassifications as English proficient determined by achieving a 5.0 composite score as measured by performance on the World-class Instructional Design and Assessment (WIDA) ACCESS.
 The method of analysis used two factors to identify a trajectory toward becoming English proficient within five years: the student's age and the level of English proficiency at the time they entered Utah's education system.
 Based on that data and consultation across the SEA with feedback from selected LEAs, the student grouping for monitoring growth have been designated as three grade bands: 1) Grade K-3 to align with state literacy initiatives and dual language programs, 2) Grade 4-7 to support effective and innovative transitions from elementary to middle school; and 3) Grade 8-11 to focus resources on Utah's refugee and immigrant student populations who often enter into Utah's schools at the secondary level, and English learners with special needs as well as an effective transition to high school.
-These long-term goals are ambitious because the analysis to determine the trajectory ranged from 2-7 years and the decision to use five years as the expected timeline for English proficiency was set by Utah's Data and Statistics Department in consultation with the Federal Programs Department.Provide the measurements of interim progress toward the long-term goal for increases in the percentage of English learners making progress in achieving English language proficiency in Appendix A.
+These longterm goals are ambitious because the analysis to determine the trajectory ranged from 2-7 years and the decision to use five years as the expected timeline for English proficiency was set by Utah's Data and Statistics Department in consultation with the Federal Programs Department.